-28 Persons Killed, Dozens Missing As Terrorists Attack Katsina Village
+28 Persons Killed, Dozens Missing as Terrorists Attack Katsina Village

 “As we speak, over 20 people are still missing.
 We don’t know whether they are alive or dead.
 Presently, we are working with the conventional security personnel to rescue the missing persons,” he added.

-Confirming the incident to journalists in Friday’s statement, the state Police Public Relations Officer, DSP Abubakar Aliyu, said 21 people were “fatally shot” during the attack on Baure village.
+Confirming the incident to journalists in a statement yesterday, the state Police Public Relations Officer, DSP Abubakar Aliyu, said 21 people were “fatally shot” during the attack on the Baure Village.

 He said the terrorists ambushed the joint team of the Katsina State Community Watch Corps and vigilante members who were returning from a condolence visit.